-The print\element() function defines an example operation for a single element of the list - it prints the value of the data field of the element on the screen.
-If the iterate\list() function is called with the address of the print\element() function as its second argument, then it will print the values of all elements of the list on the screen.
-The only difference between such a result of the iterate\list() function and the result of the print\list() function is that the former doesn't moves the cursor to the next line on the screen.
+The print_element() function defines an example operation for a single element of the list - it prints the value of the data field of the element on the screen.
+If the iterate_list() function is called with the address of the print_element() function as its second argument, then it will print the values of all elements of the list on the screen.
+The only difference between the result of the iterate_list() function and the result of the print_list() function is that the former doesn't moves the cursor to the next line of the screen.

-The double\element\value() Function
+The double_element_value() Function

-void double\element\value(struct list\node \list\pointer)
+void double_element_value(struct list_node list_pointer)

 {

-list\pointer->data\=2;
+list_pointer->data=2;

 }

-Performing Operations on the List Returning No Results The double element\value() Function
+Performing Operations on the List Returning No Results The double element_value() Function

-The function, when invoked by the iterate\list() function doubles the value of the data field of the element which address is passed to it by its parameter.
-Hence, in that case the iterate\list() function doubles values of all elements of the list.
+The function, when invoked by the iterate_list() function, doubles the value of the data field of the element which address is passed to it by its parameter.
+Hence, in that case the iterate_list() function doubles values of all elements of the list.